Donald McGuire (Jesuit): Abuse and convictions

-28 men have alleged that they were subjected to child sexual abuse by McGuire, perpetrated between the 1960s and 2004.
+Twenty-eight men alleged that they were subjected to child sexual abuse by McGuire, perpetrated between the 1960s and 2004.
 McGuire allegedly developed a pattern of persuading a family to let their teenage son intern with him and then sexually abused the boy.
 He has been described by The Cambridge Encyclopedia of the Jesuits as "perhaps the most egregious offender among American Jesuits".

 Stories about McGuire abusing boys began to surface as early as the 1960s, when McGuire was living in Europe.
 Church officials in Germany and Austria reported concerns over McGuire's behavior to his superiors in the United States.
 As a result, the Jesuits recalled McGuire from Europe.
 He was nevertheless assigned a teaching position at Loyola Academy, where he would molest students who later filed lawsuits and received significant monetary settlements due to these crimes.

 Although four of McGuire's provincial superiors became aware of sexual abuse allegations against him, no action was taken by the order until 1991 when he was required to undergo six months' medical treatment at an institution in Pennsylvania specializing in sexual disorders.
 McGuire withdrew from the treatment early, but his provincial superior allowed him to return to work with the only limitation being that he could no longer travel overnight with anyone under the age of 21.
 In 1993, McGuire was again removed from his ministry as a result of allegations of sexually abusing a boy in the San Francisco Bay Area.
 Responding to these events, Mother Teresa wrote to the Jesuits in 1994 urging his reinstatement and asserting that the allegations were untrue.
 McGuire was allowed to return to work.